-A curriculum guide to Lightship, prepared by Simon & Schuster, is here.
+A curriculum guide from Simon & Schuster is here.
+(PDF)

 The U. S. Coast Guard Lightship Sailors Association is a not-for-profit organization dedicated to preserving existing lightships, the history of lightships, and the stories of lightship sailors.
 The L.S.A.'s collection of historical objects and documents is on display at the Coast Guard Heritage Museum at Barnstable Village on Cape Cod, MA.
 General information about the museum is here, and information about lightships is here.